E-cigarettes: regulations for consumer products

 - the reason for delay

 We encourage you to keep trying to submit your notifications, and expect that all submissions will be made as soon as possible after that date.
+Please confirm to us when you have completed your submissions.

 Reporting safety concerns